anvbis/trivialize/README.md

 ![Demo](docs/demo.gif)

+Built on top of the REPRL code from [Fuzzilli](https://github.com/googleprojectzero/fuzzilli).

 This useful little tool is a byproduct of my exploration into javascript engine fuzzing.
 It uses many of the same techniques that popular fuzzing tools utilise for test corpus minimization, just taken to an extreme degree.